 Directed Learning and Independent Learning Hours

 |Assessment (Further Info)

 |Additional Information (Assessment)

 ||100% weighting for:

-All three Learning Outcomes are equally weighted in the assessment of components as noted in 5.1 above.
+All three Learning Outcomes are equally weighted in the assessment of components.

 ||Formative feedback and Assessment:

 Group presentations, tutorials and crits will include verbal feedback from peers and staff on a weekly basis.